• Articles

 Introduction to Regenerative Braking

-Regenerative braking is a term that is frequently used when talking about electric cars (EVs), but what does it actually mean?
+Regenerative braking is a term that is frequently used when talking about electric vehicles (EVs), but what does it actually mean?
 Regenerative braking is a technique that’s commonly used in electric and hybrid vehicles to recover energy that would normally go to waste while braking.

 When a vehicle with a regenerative braking system follows a braking system, some of the energy that would often be lost as heat through the brakes is instantly captured by the electric motor or generator on the wheels of the vehicle.
 This energy is then stored in the vehicle’s battery for later use instead of being wasted as heat.